hekimoghlu/hekimoghlu/README.md

 As of August of 2024, this project is under top-secret development.

 Key Modules:
-- **NeXTCode**: Next-gen programming language & First programming language of 🇦🇿
+- **Codira**: Next-gen programming language & First programming language of 🇦🇿

 📌 Everything is unified.
 Everything is automated.
 📌 All AI-native.
 All customizable.
 All in one dashboard.